EASILY OBTAIN YOUR CURRENT GRANT DEED AND PROPERTY INFORMATION

-If your total household adjusted gross income exceeds the 2014 limit, (which will be posted in January) YOU MUST NOTIFY THIS OFFICE.
+If your total household adjusted gross income exceeds the $27,994 limit, YOU MUST NOTIFY THIS OFFICE.
 Receiving no notification

 from the qualified senior will be considered a sworn statement, under penalty of perjury, that the income does not exceed the limit.

 Improperly claiming any exemption could result in a lien against your property.

-If you would like to receive a notice of renewal electronically, please send us an email
+If you would like to receive a notice of renewal electronically, please fill out our Electronic Consent

 Frequently Asked Questions about Life Changes That Affect Your Homestead Exemption